-Have you ever walked into your pantry and wondered “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter.
-The lack of a system in a pantry that is constantly being moved around is so frustrating and what many of my clients encounter all the time.
+Have you ever walked into your pantry and wondered, “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter?
+The lack of a system in a pantry constantly being moved around is frustrating and what many of my clients always encounter.
 Luckily, I made a list of what to keep in your pantry and included some tips for organizing these items for easy access.

 Essential items to keep in an organized pantry

 Sort the cans and jarred food by type, veggies, pasta, legumes, and tomato sauce.
 Using an organizer like tier shelves works nicely.
 But you can also use a canned organizer like this one.

 Group the pasta and rice products together.
-I find that boxes of post can easily fall over so placing them a clear bin like this one works well too.
+I find that boxes easily fall over, so placing them in a clear bin as this one works well too.

-Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, to quickly determine if you need these items.
+Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, quickly determine if you need these items.
 Check out these handy paper towel holders for a pantry shelf.

 You can hang them on a towel rack on the door or place them on the shelf with the cloth napkins.

-If you have enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
-These hangers allow you to hang the table clothes in your pantry or hallway closet.
+Having enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
+These hangers allow you to hang the tablecloths in your pantry or hallway closet.

 Keep all the party supplies together for quick inventory for your next party.
 Using something like this to stand up the platters makes it easier to retrieve with less risk of injuring yourself when getting the platter from the bottom.